Patio season isn’t over just yet.

 Chicory Café – Mishawaka

-This downtown Mishawaka restaurant is leveling up one of the area’s best patios with an igloo, heaters and a fire pit for warding off colder temperatures.
+This downtown Mishawaka restaurant is leveling up one of the area’s best patios with igloos you can reserve, heaters and a fire pit for warding off colder temperatures.
 You might want to ask about the s’mores kits for a little something sweet and warm.

 114 W. First St. | Mishawaka